NVIDIA/modulus/examples/generative/corrdiff/README.md

 The input (conditioning) dataset is taken from
 [ERA5 reanalysis](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5),
 a global dataset at spatial resolution of about 25km and a temporal resolution of 1h.
+The target dataset used in this study is a subset of the proprietary RWRF model data (Radar Data Assimilation with WRFDA 1).
+The RWRF model is one of the operational regional Numerical Weather Prediction (NWP) models developed by CWA, which focuses on radar Data Assimilation (DA) in the vicinity of Taiwan.
+The WRF - CWA system uses a nested 2km domain in a 10km that is driven by a global model (GFS) as boundary conditions.

 To facilitate training, we interpolate the input data onto the curvirectangular grid of CWA with bilinear interpolation (with a rate of 4x), which results in 36 × 36 pixels over the region of Taiwan.
 Each sample in the input dataset consists of 20 channels.